KaleyraVideo/VideoiOSSDK/README.md

 ## Latest version

-BandyerSDK 1.2.0 version is our latest version featuring Chat and support for iOS 13.
-Please visit the [release notes](https://github.com/Bandyer/Bandyer-iOS-SDK/releases/tag/1.2.0) page for the complete list of changes.
-If you have integrated BandyerSDK in your app already, you should also take a look at our [migration guide](https://github.com/Bandyer/Bandyer-iOS-SDK/wiki/MigrationGuide-from-1.1.1-to-1.2.0).
+BandyerSDK 1.2.1 version is our latest version featuring Chat and support for iOS 13.
+Please visit the [release notes](https://github.com/Bandyer/Bandyer-iOS-SDK/releases/tag/1.2.1) page for the complete list of changes.
+If you have integrated BandyerSDK with any version below 1.2.0 in your app already, you should also take a look at our [migration guide](https://github.com/Bandyer/Bandyer-iOS-SDK/wiki/MigrationGuide-from-1.1.1-to-1.2.0).

 ## Installation